Career Exploration for High School Students is becoming increasingly popular amongst the students and teachers around the globe.

 Specifically, 1 out of 3 participants didn’t know what type of career they needed and 54.5% expected to do a job that doesn’t exist yet.
 However, considering the development of technologies and the availability of various informative resources about career exploration, choosing a suitable career and seeking a job with an adequate salary range is much easier today.

 Therefore, in order to overcome confusion and anxiety, students need to become more tech-friendly and use the full potential of online resources.
 The first step for this is to understand the differences between a job and a career.

 A job can be defined as a short-term position of employment, something people do to earn money and improve their finances.
 But a career is a path of a certain period of someone’s life that determines your future job experiences and offers an opportunity to progress.

 Understanding the importance of exploring your career path instead of choosing a job according to your short-term goals is vital for professional career growth.

 Curriculum (CV) for High School Career Explorers

 CV or Curriculum Vitae isn’t only a sum of your previous job experiences.
-Actually, it’s a summary of a person’s entire career and qualifications, including education, internships, skills, certifications, and more.
+It’s a summary of a person’s entire career and qualifications, including education, internships, skills, certifications, and more.

 It’s a document that demonstrates your ability to organize your whole experience on a single sheet of paper and introduce yourself professionally.

 Therefore, starting to work on Curriculum Vitae is very important in the early years of your career.
-Even though high schools don’t offer an opportunity to learn how to create a perfect CV, using online career exploration resources is enough to create a Curriculum that will stand out and help you get your dream job.
+Even though high schools don’t offer an opportunity to learn how to create a perfect CV or add strengths to a resume, using online career exploration resources is enough to create a Curriculum that will stand out and help you get your dream job.